Cheri Fidler M.Ed., Director, Center for Healthier Communities

 Sharon Fischer, Project Specialist I, Kohls Transportation Safety Program

-Shirley Varela, Project Specialist I, Kohls Transportation Safety Program
+Shirley Koch, Project Specialist I, Kohls Transportation Safety Program

 Shirley Varela joined Rady Children’s Hospital San Diego in 2008 after completing the NHSTA child passenger safety technician certification.
 She has helped countless families with the child passenger safety needs and expanded her knowledge by completing the special needs enrichment training in 2010.
 She then became certified as a child passenger safety technician instructor in 2012.
 Shirley joined the Safety Store as a health educator in July 2010 and is now educating parents on all aspects of injury prevention and providing multiple services for children with special needs.
 Shirley provides one-on-one safety education and public presentations, including the monthly Safe Beginnings workshops.
 Shirley is bilingual (Spanish-speaking) and enjoys working with families from all over the world.